-Drawing on my hundreds of hours of undergrad student labor analyzing soil samples using the Bouyoucos method (here’s a study in good science and bad graphics on that topic,) I put our experimental color-coded plastic media into a 2.25 inch cylinder and inverted it, tried pumping in air (not good, bubbles stick to the particles), and other things, with interesting results.
+Drawing on my hundreds of hours of undergrad student labor analyzing soil samples using the Bouyoucos method, I put our experimental color-coded plastic media into a 2.25 inch cylinder and inverted it, tried pumping in air (not good, bubbles stick to the particles), and other things, with interesting results.
 The color coding has problems, not all the material dyes properly.

 I don’t think I’ve ever seen a good demonstration of this.
 It’s very interesting to watch in a small acrylic cylinder.
 There’s a lot of turbulence as particles moving down displace water, and the largest don’t end up at the bottom.

 Neat thing is the final result looks a lot like what I see in streambanks, and we’re onto something.
 The black bean soup Kate and I made last night (big pressure cooker batch) was full of angular particles chopped on a cutting board.
 Maybe we can use larger particles and different materials for this demonstration.
 How would carrot disks settle in a cylinder compared to sleek black beans?
 Seriously, we could do a lot of great visualizations with this.